SLI Analyzer use cases

 SLI Analyzer can also be helpful when conducting post-incident analyses on your SLOs after incidents and allows you to readjust your SLO’s targets and thresholds.

 In this example, we analyze a threshold metric from when the system had an incident.
-At first, we examine the values for our SLO over the last 30 days.
+We examine the values for our SLO over the last 30 days to learn the performance trends before the incident and see how the incident affected the error budget.

 Once the data is imported, we can examine the statistical values: